IMTEK-Simulation/container-recipes/CODES/GPAW/README.md

 ## Docker

-This directory contains a Docker recipe that builds [GPAW](https://wiki.fysik.dtu.dk/gpaw/) with the Intel HPC (legacy) compiler suite.
-The Docker recipe uses a two stage build to minimize the image size.
-It compiles both the Python interface and the standalone code.
+This directory contains a Docker recipe that builds [GPAW](https://wiki.fysik.dtu.dk/gpaw/) 25.7.0 with the Intel oneAPI HPC Toolkit.
+It uses libxc 7.0.0 and ASE 3.26.0.

 Build the Docker image with:
 ```bash